 This close proximity led to increased cooperation between the two neighbours.
 The two organizations had similar values and goals and served the same individuals – members of Victoria’s inner city community, the homeless and the working poor, so it was not long before a joint venture was envisioned.

 Our Place Society, incorporated in June of 2005, was the alliance of the Open Door and the Upper Room.
 Demolition of the Open Door building was necessary before construction of the new Our Place building could begin on the 919 Pandora Avenue site.
 In 2006, Our Place Society drop-in centre moved to an interim location at 713 Johnson Street, into premises made available through Cool Aid and AIDS Vancouver Island.

 After many years of planning from staff, volunteers and family members, the first section of the new Our Place Society building was completed in 2007, with residents moving in only days after receiving the occupancy permit.
-On December 12th, 2007, a circle was completed when Allen Brasch, who ate the first-ever bowl of soup at the Upper Room 30 years previously, enjoyed the first meal in the new dining room.
-With the building completed, and family members and residents able to use the facility, the final stage came.
-The Upper Room building was demolished so the courtyard and the parking lot could be built.
+On Dec.
+12, 2007, a circle was completed when Allen Brasch, who ate the first-ever bowl of soup at the Upper Room 30 years previously, enjoyed the first meal in the new dining room.
+With the building completed, and family members and residents able to use the facility, the Upper Room building was demolished so the courtyard and parking lot could be built.
 It was April 2008 when Our Place Society finally rested under one roof, with capacity to bring hope and belonging to the many vulnerable citizens in Greater Victoria.